 The market is a line-up of small booths built with concrete blocks, except for the large hangar-like produce area.
 Most vendors are locals, but here and there, women in bright traditional dresses sell their products from baskets laid on the mud floor.
 They are Berber tribal people who came down from the nearby Rif Mountains where they eke a harsh living on the rugged slopes.
-As you make eye contact with a smile, you will notice the deep wrinkles that outdoor life and farming labor printed on their tanned faces.
+As you make eye contact with a smile, you will notice how outdoor life and farming labor printed deep wrinkles on their tanned faces.
 They won’t smile back, after all you are more curious about them than they are about you.
 They don’t like to be photographed, even if you ask permission, they might remain impassible and look away.

 Tangier Food Market Will Knock your Taste Buds Off

 Start your shopping tour with some of the basics of traditional Moroccan cuisine.
 You can’t miss the rows of wooden barrels filled with pickles so pungent they clear your sinuses.
 Move on to large bowls of colorful olives and buy a sample of the multi-colored mix to taste the different flavors.
 Notice the wooden shelves with glass jars of preserved lemons still soaking in salted lemon juice.
-They are key ingredients of Moroccan cuisine such as tagines—a stew slowly cooked in a traditional glazed dish with a hat-shaped lid.
+They are key ingredients to Moroccan specialties such as tagines—a stew slowly cooked in a traditional glazed dish with a hat-shaped lid.

 On the next row, choose from the hefty piles of plump nuts, dried figs and fresh dates still clustered on their stems.
 Also used in tagines, they contribute to their sweet and savory taste.
 Frown if you must, as you smell the content of round earthenware bowls with a loose lid.
 Smen is to Moroccan food what butter is to French cooking.
 Its particularity is a salty flavor that I find similar to an aged blue cheese.
-Made from clarified butter (traditionally churned from camel milk), salt, and dried herbs, it was a traditional keepsake given at birth and kept until wedding day.
+Made from clarified butter (traditionally, churned from camel milk), salt, and dried herbs, it used to be a keepsake from birth to wedding day.